golang/vscode-go/docs/dlv-dap.md

 ## Reporting issues

-The VS Code Go maintainers are reachable via the issue tracker and the `#vscode` channel in [the Gophers Slack](https://invite.slack.golangbridge.org).

-Please reach out on Slack with questions, suggestions, or ideas.
-If you have trouble getting started on an issue, we'd be happy to provide pointers and advice.

 When you are having issues in `dlv-dap` mode, first check if the problems are reproducible after updating `dlv-dap`.
 It's possible that the problems are already fixed.
 Follow the instruction for [updating dlv-dap](#updating-dlv-dap)) and [updating extension](https://code.visualstudio.com/docs/editor/extension-gallery#\_extension-autoupdate).

 Please report issues in [our issue tracker](https://github.com/golang/vscode-go/issues) with the following information.